Powerlearnproject/se-assignment-day-2-git-and-github-Samiclon/README.md

 **2.** The decisions include:

-Choose a name for the Repository
+i) Choose a name for the Repository

-Decide whether the repository is 'Public' or 'Private'
+ii) Decide whether the repository is 'Public' or 'Private'

-Initialize with README
+iii) Initialize with README